catchupTJC/catchuptjc.github.io/_posts/2019-06-29-(SG)The Silent Dove in Distant Lands.md

 Psa 56:8
 Whenever we feel our suffering are senseless (David would’ve felt his sufferings were senseless), “You number my wandering, put my tears into Your bottle, are they not in Your book?”

-A German philosopher Lichee(?) said, “What really raises one’s indignation against suffering isn’t suffering intrinsically.
+A German philosopher Nietzsche said, “What really raises one’s indignation against suffering isn’t suffering intrinsically.
 It’s actually because people feel it’s senseless.”
 This was because he didn’t believe in God.

 But we who believe in God.
 We like David know our sufferings are never in vain.
 David says, “He has numbered my wandering.”
 God knows every time he has to run and run and run away.